OriginCodeAcademy/Demos/Week 9/MongoDB Demo.md

 # MongoDB Demo

-This demo shows students how to build MEAN applications from scratch, without using the yeoman generator.
+This demo shows students the basics of MongoDB, and how to model data relationships.

 ## High level steps
 - [ ] Supporting Tools
-- [ ] MongoDB Introduction
+- [ ] MongoDB Fu
-- [ ] Project Setup
+- [ ] Relationships

 ## Supporting Tools
 - [ ] MongoDB